hughfdjackson/flywheel/README.md

 If you have any suggestions, feel free to add a ticket, or tweet at [@hughfdjackson](http://twitter.com/#!/hughfdjackson).

-## Example

-See [the example](http://hughfdjackson.github.com/flywheel/example/) for a demo usage of flywheel.

 ## Test suite and compatability